What Is a Tongue Thrusting or Tongue Placement Habit?

 If you help your child throughout the entire process, it won’t matter much if the appliance is removable or not; they will feel comfortable and encouraged to progress on their own until they overcome their tongue thrust.

 The length of time a patient has to wear a tongue crib varies from case to case.
-It can be worn in as little as a few months up to the entire duration of orthodontic treatment.
+It can be worn in as little as a few months, up to the entire duration of orthodontic treatment.

 With sincere commitment and cooperation from the child and parent, correction is possible in most cases if there are no added layers of neuromuscular impairments.

 Tongue thrusting is a highly treatable condition, and successful correction is possible in the majority of treated cases.
-There is a minority of cases where the patient cannot overcome the condition, but this is mostly due to a lack of commitment with the necessary therapy sessions and doctor recommendations.
+There is a minority of cases where the patient cannot overcome the condition, but this is mostly due to a lack of commitment to the necessary therapy sessions and doctor recommendations.

-- Remind the patient to keep their tongue behind the gate
+- Remind the patient to keep their tongue behind the gate.

-- Ensure oral hygiene and cleanliness of the tongue crib every day
+- Ensure oral hygiene and cleanliness of the tongue crib every day.

 - Check every day to make sure the appliance is firmly in place.